eranamar-zz/eranamar.github.io/_posts/2017-04-30-Recurrent-Neural-Network---LSTM-and-GRU.markdown

 The <i>input</i> and <i>forget</i> gates control the long-short term dependencies (i.e. the recurrent connection), and allow the LSTM layer to adaptively control the balance between new information that come from the state-transition function and the history information that comes from the memory vector, hence the names for the gates: <i>input</i> and <i>forget</i>.
 </div>
 <div class="Indented">
-Another difference from the basic recurrent layer is that LSTM layer controls how much of its inner-memory to expose by using the <i>output</i> gate.
+Another difference is that LSTM layer controls how much of its inner-memory to expose by using the <i>output</i> gate.
 That is being formulated in the second equation.
 </div>
 <div class="Indented">
 The addition of gates is what preventing the exploding and vanishing gradients problem.
-It makes the LSTM layer able to learn long and short term dependencies at the cost of increasing the number of parameters that are needed to be trained, and that makes the network harder to optimized.
+It makes the LSTM layer able to learn long and short term dependencies at the cost of increasing the number of parameters that are needed to be trained, and that makes the network harder to optimize.
 </div>
 <h1 class="Section">
 <a class="toc" name="toc-Section-4">4</a> GRU